 "All of our shops pay homage to similarly familiar and nostalgic retail environments from diners, bodegas, to flower shops, and subway newsstands," explained Munro.

 Alongside pre-rolled marijuana joints and cannabis, customers can purchase cannabis paraphernalia including bongs, ashtrays and lighters.
-They can also peruse a selection of other homeware items such as candles and mugs.
+They can also peruse other homeware items such as candles and mugs.

 A slew of dispensaries have cropped up in the city of Toronto following the legalisation of marijuana in Canada.